5th grade Artovation students have just finished a new challenge.

 3. Draw the circuit tape lines from the batteries to each light dot.
 Make sure lines are 1/4 in apart.

-4. Play circuit tape on pencil lines.
+4. Place circuit tape on pencil lines.

 4. Hook up the battery